 Practice in expository writing, with emphasis on effective style, sound structure, and mechanics.
 Additional emphasis on the composition of critical and creative papers.
 Introduction to advanced research methods.
 Assigned readings.
 Prereq: Junior status or permission of instructor.
-(Fall even years)
+(Spring)

 310 Literary Criticism